dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Used to call the GFDL Tracker applications to objectively analyze forecast data to provide an estimate of the vortex center position (latitude and longitude), and track the storm for the duration of the forecast.
+The wrapper copies files and uses symbolic links to ensure that input files are named and located in the correct place so that the tracker can read them.
+The wrapper also generates index files and other inputs that are required to run the tool and substitutes values into template configuration files that are read by the tracker.
+Relevant output files are renamed based on user configuration.
+See :ref:`external-components-gfdl-tracker` for more information.

 METplus Configuration
 ---------------------